OpenSILEX/opensilex/README.md

 # Start OpenSILEX development server with command line

-With command line you need to recompile all modules to have your change in Java source code taking into account (but not for Vue-JS code if using hot relaod).
+With command line you need to recompile all modules to have your change in Java source code taking into account (but not for Vue-JS code if using hot reload).

 ## For web services only (with compiled Vue.js code)